vatesfr/xen-orchestra/docs/docs/backups.md

 You can also restore specific files and directories inside a VM.
 It works with all your existing delta backups.

 :::warning
 File level restore **is only possible on delta backups**.
 Also, due of some technical limitations, you won't be able to do file level restore if you have a chain longer than 99 (ie retention longer than 99 records without any full between).
-Take a look at the [full backup interval section](./delta_backups.md#full-backup-interval) to set this correctly.
+Take a look at the [key backup interval section](./delta_backups.md#key-backup-interval) to set this correctly.
 :::

 :::warning